What is a Life Insurance Retirement Plan (LIRP)?

 Cons

-• Complexity: Requires understanding of insurance and tax rules
+• Complex insurance and tax rules

-• Policy lapse risk: Large loans can cause policy to fail
+• Large loans can kill your policy

 Who Should Consider LIRP?

-LIRPs make sense for specific financial situations, but they're not typically a first step in retirement planning.
+LIRPs work for specific situations.
+They're not a first step in retirement planning.
+Consider an LIRP if you meet these criteria:

 Look elsewhere if you're just starting retirement planning.
 Put your first dollars into employer 401(k) matches (that's free money), then max out Roth IRAs for tax-free growth with fewer restrictions.